crumion/ComputerVisionProject/Part 2 Deliverables.md

 After some initial data preparations, I started to run some preliminary models.
 More particularly, I tested my images using MobileNetV2 to observe some baseline predictions.
 Some images were incorrectly classified, so I removed them from the dataset.

 After running some of the images, I ran some adversarial attacks and observed how the model reacted.
 Consequently, I used Grad-CAM masking to focus the perturbations onto the last convolutional layer.
-Explainations and details in the following section.
+Explanations and details in the following section.

 ## Justification of Methods